kadensun726/Totality-9-2026/README.md

 <br />
 <br />

-The central frame is one piece printed out of Overture 95A TPU.
+The central frame is one piece printed out of Overture 95A TPU and weighs 32g.

 Thermoplastic Polyurethane (TPU) was chosen due to its viscoelastic characterstics, allowing for exceptional impact resistance and energy absorption.
 Due to its low elastic modulus, TPU excels at increasing the time of the impact, leading to greater amounts of force dissipation.